microsoft/migrate-java-ee-app-to-azure-training/04-adding-app-insights/README.md

 mvn package
 ```

-## Deploy the web application
+## Redeploy the web application

-To deploy the web application you will need a unique id as the URL space of
+To redeploy the web application you will need a unique id as the URL space of
 Azure App Service is shared across all Azure subscriptions .
 In a class room
 setting ask your proctor what the value of the `<unique-id>` needs to be.
 If you
 are doing this workshop by yourself you can omit the
 `-DappName=sharearound-<unique-id>` and a unique id will be generated for you.
 You will also need the `instrumentationKey` you captured before.